Academic and Student Resources

 The Admissions office, the University Registrar, the Student Affairs office, the Associate Dean for Academic Affairs, and the Associate Dean for Community Life and Lifelong Learning coordinate New Student Orientation at the beginning of each semester.
 The program includes an introduction to community life, faculty, and staff; a review of academic standards, rules, and regulations; and registration for new students.

 New Student Orientation is required of all students entering the School of Theology.

 Information Services & Technology

-(IS&T Help Center, 533 Commonwealth Avenue or Mugar Memorial Library)
+(IS&T Help Center, 179 Amory Street or Mugar Memorial Library)

 All Boston University students are entitled to a free email account with free access to the Internet.
 Information Services & Technology coordinates student academic computing services, and the School of Theology urges its students to take advantage of this technology.

 The Anna Howard Shaw Center was established in 1978 as a place at Boston University School of Theology that promotes structures and practices that empower women and honor diversity.
 Ten years later, it was designated the women’s center for the Northeastern Jurisdiction of the United Methodist Church.